 TP.
 You know, a few years ago, I would never have thought that the top rider on the Nitro Circus tour would be a scooter rider.
 But it’s amazing how far things have progressed and I think the coolest part is that we’re always open for suggestions.
 As long as you’re pushing the boundaries and want to travel the world, that’s what its all about.
 In terms of other avenues, I’d like to see some wind tunnels involved and literally fly down from the roofs of arenas… now that would be pretty cool

-Nitro Circus goes on tour in the UK this November.
+Nitro Circus goes on tour in the UK from 20 – 24 November 2018, heading to Manchester, Glasgow, Birmingham and London (for two shows at the O2 Arena).
 Get your tickets now at Ticketmaster.co.uk.